serverless/serverless/README.md

 * Auto-deploys your Lambda events
 * Support for multiple stages
 * Support for multiple regions within stages
+* Support for separate credentials per stage
-* Manage & deploy AWS CloudFormation resources
+* Manage & deploy AWS CloudFormation resources to each stage/region
+* Project Variables allow staged/regional values in config files
-* Project Variables & Module Templates reduce configuration settings
+* Project Templates reduce configuration
 * Environment variable support
 * Assign multiple endpoints and events to a function
-* Interactive dashboard to easily select and deploy functions and endpoints
+* Interactive CLI dashboard to easily select and deploy functions and endpoints
 * Optimize your Lambda functions for faster response times
-* Components allow for easy sharing of code across Lambda functions
-* Shareable project files and modules
+* Support for API Gateway custom authorizers
+* Project files can be published to npm
 * 100% Extensible - Extend or modify the Framework and its operations via Plugins
 * Powerful classes and methods for easy plugin development
 * AWS best practices and optimizations built in